We get this question a lot.

 What exactly is a church capital campaign, and why should a ministry like yours consider exploring one?

-So, let’s take a moment to help you better understand what a capital campaign is, how it works, what it might be used for and if it’s the right thing for your ministry.
+Let's take a moment to address what a church capital campaign is, how it works, what it might be used for and if it’s the right thing for your ministry.

 What is a church capital campaign?